GetDKAN/dkan/docs/admin/people/group_roles_and_permissions.rst

 - Finish by clicking the **Add users** button at the bottom of the page.

 In the example below, the Site Manager goes to the Group, "Committee on International Affairs".
 From the Group page the Site Manager adds a new user by typing the user name and choosing the autocomplete selection.
-In this example, Kim Lee should be an Administrator of the Group so the Site Manager checks the administrator member box.
+In this example, Kim Lee should be an administrator member of the Group so the Site Manager checks the administrator member box.

 .. figure:: ../../images/site_manager_playbook/group_roles_and_permissions/group_roles_perms_03.gif
    :alt: An animated screencap showing the process of adding a new user to a Group.